20120826 Qld St George, Nindigully & Talwood

 27-08-2012 Another lazy day, Des wonders around chatting here and there while I blog or go for a walk.
 The bell rang for happy hour at 4.30pm as usual, so Des and I popped over for a drink, all they could offer was shato cardboard, so I sipped on the shit, which took a bit to get down, then left, I must be getting fussy in my old age.

-Onto the tiny town of Talwood to check out our favourite yabby spot, where on our last trip we got over 360.
-We had no longer parked up and Des had a pot out bated and was heading down the road, I'm just putting one in to see if there’s any here, if there is I'll be back for the others.
-Well!
-Within the hour he was back and we were off to drop the rest of the pots.
-We went to the Talwood Hotel for tea and got to watch Home Away (Michael’s favourite show) for the first time since leaving Lara Station, it certainly didn't take much to catch up.
-Des landed himself a job looking after the amenities, the cleaner “Bungie” said he had a meeting at the Nindigully Hotel and asked Des if he could fill the toilet rolls, so the trusty local handed him the key and said he would return Thursday for the key, country people, you gota love em.
+We left for the tiny town of Talwood to check out Desie’s favourite yabby spot, last trip we got over 360.
+We had no longer parked up and out came the pots and bate and off he goes down the road.
+We went to the Talwood Hotel for tea where Des landed himself a job looking after the amenities, the cleaner “Bungie” said he had a meeting at the Nindigully Hotel and asked Des if he could fill the toilet rolls, so the trusty local handed him the key and said he would return Thursday, country people, you gota love em.

-29-08-2012 Des was up and left early to check his pots while I sat in the van playing my music and writing down the number plate of people throwing cigarette butts on the ground.
+0829 Des was up and left early to check his pots while I sat in the van playing my music and writing down number plate of people throwing cigarette butts on the ground.
 I found a web site called "Dob in a Litterer" and joined it, so watch out.
-Des thinks he's now one of the locals, the last time we were in Talwood he meet a guy who drove him to a great spot to catch yabbies, well this time he invited him into his house, come in mate how did ya go, catch many? ya a few said Des, sit down and watch this race I'm a real gambling man, love me horses.
-He gave Des a packet of fish and Des gave home the small yabbies for fishing then left.
-Then he meet another guy who was also catching yabbies for fishing but only wonted the small ones so they swapped the small for the big ones, Des was more than happy with that deal.
-He was telling him about the job he landed from Bungie and the meeting at the Nindigully, F,N bull shit he’s a piss head and just wants to hit the piss he said with a chuckle.
+Des thinks he's now one of the locals, the last time we were in Talwood he meet a guy who drove him to a great yabbie spot, this time he invited him into his house, come in mate how did ya go, catch many? ya a few said Des, sit down and watch this race I'm a real gambling man, love me horses.
+He gave Des a packet of fish and Des gave him all the small yabbies for fishing then left.
+He meet another guy who was also catching yabbies for fishing and only wonted small ones, they swapped the small for the big ones and both left happy chappie’s.
+Des was telling him about the job he landed from Bungie and the meeting at the Nindigully, F,N bull shit he’s a piss head and just wants to hit the piss, chuckle.

-After breaky we packed up and headed to Dalby to meet an old friend Steve Katon who we havn't seen in years..
+We left for Dalby to meet an old friend Steve Katon who we haven't seen in years.

 Stopping on the way to give way to the cattle crossing the outback roads.